 Some say that the Council on Foreign Relations was almost entirely composed of people with J.P.
 Morgan interests.
 In 1927, the Council gained impetus with funding coming from both the Rockefeller and Carnegie Foundations.
 John W. Davis was the founding president of the CFR; not only was he a millionaire, but he was also the personal attorney for J.P.
 Morgan.
 Members of the CFR included names like Henry Davison, Thomas Thacher, Harold Swift, W. Averill Harriman, John Foster Dulles, Allen Dulles, Thomas Lamont, and Paul Cravath.

 Paul Warburg, the creator of the Federal Reserve, as well as Mortimer Schiff, were also members.
-So was J.P.
-Morgan's partner Russell Leffingwell, and various other partners of the Morgan dynasty.
+So were J.P.
+Morgan's partner Russell Leffingwell and various other partners of the Morgan dynasty.

 Although mostly secretive, it is believed that funding for the CFR came from large banking interests and financial interests like Morgan, John D. Rockefeller, Bernard Baruch, Jacob Schiff, Otto Kahn, and Paul Warburg.
 Today the funds to continue the Council on Foreign Relations are received by large corporations like Xerox, General Motors, Bristol-Meyers Squibb, and Texaco.

 There are also other entities that finance the CFR, including several trusts and funds like the German Marshall Fund, McKnight Foundation, Dillion Fund, Ford Foundation, Andrew W. Mellon Foundation, Rockefeller Brothers Fund, Starr Foundation, and the Pew Charitable Trusts.
 The CFR has created smaller junior chapters which are called Committees on Foreign Relations.
 The Junior Chapters meet occasionally at dinner meetings.